Introduction of Ze Lan:Bugleweed Herb or Herba Lycopi.

 (2).Lycopus lucidus Turcz.

-Nutlets are obovate-quadrilateral, base is slightly narrow, 1.6 mm long, 1.2 mm wide, brown, margin is thickened, abaxially flat, ventral ribbed, glandular.
-Its flowering period is from June to September, fruiting from August to November.
+Nutlets are flat, obovate-trigonous, the base is slightly narrow, 1-1.5 mm long, 1.2 mm wide, brown to darkish brown (dust-color); its margin is thickened, abaxially flat; and the ventral surface is ribbed, glandular.
+Its flowering period is from June to September, and the fruiting period is from August to October or November.

-Growth characteristics: The plant Lycopus lucidus prefers a warm and humid climate.
-It grows well in June and July with high temperatures and the rainy season.
-It is resistant to cold, not afraid of waterlogging, fond of fertilizer, and grows abundantly in fertile soil areas.
-Likewise, it is advisable to choose a sunny, deep soil layer and rich humus loam or sandy loam for cultivation.
-It is not suitable to be cultivated in dry, barren, and without irrigation conditions.
+Growth characteristics: The plant Lycopus lucidus prefers a warm and moist climate.
+It thrives in June and July, the rainy season with high temperatures.
+It is resistant to cold, not afraid of waterlogging, likes fertilizer, and thrives in fertile soil areas.
+Likewise, it is appropriate to choose a sunny field with deep soil layers, humus-rich loam, or sandy loam for cultivation.
+It is not appropriate to choose a dry and barren field without irrigation conditions.

-Characters of herbs: The stems are square, with shallow longitudinal grooves on all sides, 50~100 cm long and 2~5 mm in diameter, the surface is yellow-green or slightly purple, obvious nodes and the internode length is 2~11 cm; The texture of the herb is crisp, easily broken, the pith is hollow.
-Leaves grow opposite to each other, with many shrinkages, lanceolate or oblong after flattening, serrated edges, the upper surface is dark green, the lower surface is gray-green, with brown glandular spots.
-Flowers are clustered in the axils of leaves in a wheel shape, the corolla often falls off, and the bracts and calyx are persisted.
-The herb has a slight odor, it tastes mild.
-The herb of better grade is tender, leafy and green.
+dried pale green herb segments of Bugleweed Herb Characters of herbs: The stems are square column-shaped, with shallow longitudinal grooves on four sides, 50–100 cm long, and 2~5 mm in diameter, the surface is yellow-green or slightly purplish, nodes are conspicuous, and the internode lengths are 2–11 cm; The texture of the herb is crisp, easily broken, the pith is hollow.
+Leaves are opposite, mostly wizzled, lanceolate, or oblong after flattening, edges are serrated, the upper surface is black green (dark green), the under surface is celadon(grayish green), and it has brown glandular spots.
+Flowers are tufty in the axils of leaves, rotate, the corolla mostly falls off, and the bracts and calyx are persistent.
+The herb has a slight odor and a mild taste.
+The herb of a better grade is tender, foliose (leafy), and green.

 Pharmacological actions: ①.improve the microcirculatory disturbance of experimental animals, expand the diameter of microvessels and accelerate the flow velocity of microvessels; ②.cardiac stimulant effect.